 While attending college at Wallace State in Hanceville, Premier Bank (formerly known as First Commercial Bank) in Cullman hired Brandon to operate a proof machine and perform their nightly processing duties.
-He has been in banking for 21 years before joining Merchants in February of 2017 as Vice President of Loans.
+He has been in banking for 21 years before joining Merchants Bank of Alabama, a division of SouthPoint Bank, in February of 2017 as Vice President of Loans.

 My favorite banking stories.

 Being able to help my customers build the home of their dreams, buy and remodel their forever home.
 Seeing the look on their faces at the beginning of the project and at the end is very self gratifying.

 Most banks, especially the larger ones, enter information into their computer and someone in Tupelo, Charlotte, or elsewhere decides for you whether the loan can be made.
 Customers at those banks have become a number and the personal relationships are almost non-existent.
 When I talk to a customer I have the confidence in knowing the decision is up to me or someone local that is a phone call or text away.
 No longer do I have to “hope” a customer can get approved.

 I take customer service and relationships with my customers very seriously.
 I tell them I am available 7 days a week and in the evenings.
 All they have to do is text or call my cell phone after hours if they cannot get me during the day.